SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Related Work

 \subsection{3D Generative Models}

 The field of 3D generation has experienced a rapid growth during the past few years both in terms of output modalities and controllability.
 Similar to the first image diffusion models~\citep{ramesh2021zero}, early applications of diffusion models for 3D generation~\citep{nichol2022point} were conducting the diffusion process in the original input space and were limited in the generated output type.
 More recent approaches~\citep{vahdat2022lion, jun2023shap} started running the generation in a more compact latent space, leading to substantial improvements both in terms of quality and efficiency.
-To achieve an even increased efficiency, ~\citep{zhang2024clay, xiang2024structured} have started to disentangle the modeling of the structure from the appearance, leading to unprecedented high-quality generations.
-The separate modeling of geometry and appearance opens the door to explicit forms of spatially grounded conditioning, as done in our \name{}.
+To achieve greater efficiency, ~\citet{zhang2024clay, xiang2024structured} have begun to disentangle geometric structure from its appearance, leading to unprecedented quality in 3D generations.
+This separation enables the isolated modification of geometry via \emph{spatial} conditioning, which we introduce in this work.